 The configuration store has profiles.
 Profiles isolate key-value pairs.
 DCLI uses a default profile.
-You can specify the default profile by using the default_profile key.
+You can specify the default profile by using the default\profile key.

 In the following example, the default profile is labeled default.
-Each profile first specifies key-value items for a given module.
-The example contains the vmc and vsphere modules.
-For more information about modules, see DCLI Modules.
+Each profile first specifies key-value items for a given component.
+The possible component values are vsphere, vmc, and nsx.
+This example contains the vmc and vsphere components.
 The profile then specifies the server you want the key-value pair to be valid for, and also that this pair should be used for the default options DCLI functionality.
 For more information about default options, see Using Default Options.